Mightyfrong/gallifreyan-translation-helper/README.md

 If grouping is active the current characters is added to the former group if
 * there is a former group and
-* it's a vocal and the former isn't a vocal or number, or the same vocal or
+* it's a vowel and the former isn't a vowel or number, or the same vowel or
 * it's a consonant with the same base as the former character or
 * it's a number and the former one is too or a decimal sign